rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 i.e. ``vtkMRMLxxxxNode``.
 We added the ``ROS2`` "prefix" for all the class names so we're using ``vtkMRMLROS2xxxxNode`` where ``xxxx`` represents a ROS functionality.
-This works fairly well but makes it a bit hard to read for the MRML node than encapsulates a ROS node, i.e. a ``vtkMRMLROS2NodeNode``.
+This works fairly well but makes it a bit hard to read for the MRML node that encapsulates a ROS node, i.e. a ``vtkMRMLROS2NodeNode``.
 No - this is not a typo.

 C++ vs Python